leonp84/code-institute-project-3/README.md

 ## Overview

 VaultGuard is a web based personal password manager, that allows users to store a list of usernames and passwords to a variety of services that they use.
-Each new user created a personal account with a strong master password that is verified, before they can then process to create a ‘vault’ or list of username + password credentials that they would like to save.
+Each new user created a personal account with a strong master password that is verified, before they can then proceed to create a ‘vault’ or list of username + password credentials that they would like to save.

 Users can add, edit, remove, or view vault items.
 VaultGuard also provides functionality for checking whether stored passwords were leaked in any previous public data breaches.